Generalization Error Bounds for Learning under Censored Feedback: Problem Setting

-The decision threshold $\theta$ divides the data domain into two regions: the upper, \emph{disclosed} region, where the true label of future admitted agents will become known to the decision maker, and the lower, \emph{censored} region, where true labels are no longer observed.
-As new agents arrive, due to this censored feedback, additional data is only collected from the disclosed region of the data domain (e.g., we only find out if an agent repays the loan if it is granted the loan in the first place).
-This is what causes the non-IIDness of the (expanded) dataset: after new agents arrive, the training dataset consists of $n_y$ historical IID samples from both censored and disclosed regions on each label $y$, and an additional $k_y$ samples collected afterward from each label $y$, but only from the disclosed region, making the entire $n_y+k_y$ samples a non-IID subset of the respective label $y$'s data domain.
+\textbf{Censored vs. disclosed regions.} The decision threshold $\theta$ divides the data domain into two regions: the upper, \emph{disclosed} region, where the true label of future admitted samples will become known to the learner, and the lower, \emph{censored} region, where true labels are no longer observed.
+As new samples arrive, due to this censored feedback, additional data is only collected from the disclosed region of the data domain (e.g., we only find out if an individual repays the loan if it is granted the loan in the first place).
+This is what causes the non-IIDness of the (expanded) dataset: after new samples arrive, the training dataset consists of $n_y$ initial IID samples from both censored and disclosed regions on each label $y$, and an additional $k_y$ samples collected afterward from each label $y$, but only from the disclosed region, making the entire $n_y+k_y$ samples a non-IID subset of the respective label $y$'s data domain.

+\begin{remark} We note that there are two possible ways to interpret the additional samples $\{k_y\}_{y\in\{0,1\}}$: \emph{a posteriori} (i.e., outcomes after collecting exactly $k_y$ new samples in the disclosed region), or \emph{a priori} (i.e., possible values once a total of $T$ new samples arrive, only some of which will fall in the disclosed region).
+The former is a reasonable assumption if a learner has already collected samples under censored feedback, or alternatively, is willing to wait to collect the exact required number of samples until it can achieve a desired error bound.
+The latter is from the viewpoint of a learner contemplating potential outcomes if it waits for a total of $T$ new samples to arrive.
+We will present our new error bound under both interpretations. \end{remark}